ArkEcosystemArchive/laravel-ui/README.md

 #### Livewire modals

-To use the Livewire modals, use the `ARKEcosystem\UserInterface\Http\Livewire\Concerns\HasModal` trait in your component class.
+To use the Livewire modals, use the `ARKEcosystem\Foundation\UserInterface\Http\Livewire\Concerns\HasModal` trait in your component class.
 The trait adds the `closeModal` and `openModal` methods that toggle the `modalShown` property that is the one you should use to whether show or hide the modal.

 **Important**: If you need to use a different variable to close the modal, or you can't make use of the trait for a reason, make sure to emit the `modalClosed` event as that is required for proper handling of the modals on the frontend!
 If you fail to emit this event, the browser window will not be scrollable after the modal disappears.